Cadre system of the Chinese Communist Party: Ideal cadre traits

+Religion

 The CCP requires its members to be atheists.
 Party regulations state that religious members are to be given a chance to renounce their beliefs and be expelled if they do not.
 Cadres that actively practice religion or frequent fortune-tellers have faced investigation and expulsion from the CCP.
 However, CCP members are permitted to consult fortune-tellers for picking the name of a baby.
-Cadres are also prohibited from investing in private equity.
-CCP members can be expelled for reading banned materials in private, using drugs, or soliciting prostitution.
-As of 2024, CCP branches can expel members who "lack revolutionary spirit" or fail to take part in organizational activities for six months without a valid reason.
-Cadres are not permitted to possess or read books banned for the general populace.

 Party schools

 The CCP runs party schools (党校 (dǎngxiào)) that provide training and education to mid-career Party cadres, as well as some military, government, and business cadres.
 The highest of these are run by the CCP Central Committee and cater to cadres from across the country.
 The foremost party schools include: